dilanx/craco/packages/craco/README.md

 **C**reate **R**eact **A**pp **C**onfiguration **O**verride is an easy and comprehensible configuration layer for create-react-app.

-Get all the benefits of create-react-app **and** customization without using 'eject' by adding a single `craco.config.js` file at the root of your application and customize your eslint, babel, postcss configurations and many more.
+Get all the benefits of create-react-app **and** customization without using 'eject' by adding a single configuration (e.g. `craco.config.js`) file at the root of your application and customize your eslint, babel, postcss configurations and many more.

-All you have to do is create your app using [create-react-app](https://github.com/facebook/create-react-app/) and customize the configuration with a `craco.config.js` file.
+All you have to do is create your app using [create-react-app](https://github.com/facebook/create-react-app/) and customize the configuration file.

 ## Support